stanleystrawbridge/stanleystrawbridge.github.io/join.md

 ## What We Offer

-- **The Lab:** Friendly, collaborative, and supportive environment for interdisciplinary research.
+- **The Lab:** Friendly and supportive environment for interdisciplinary research.
+Opportunities for national and international collaborations.
 - **University of Sheffield:** Top 100 university worldwide, home to the Centre for Stem Cell Biology, with world-class facilities.
-- **City of Sheffield:** One of Europe’s top 100 cities, on the edge of the Peak District, with an affordable cost of living.
+- **City of Sheffield:** One of Europe’s top 100 cities on the edge of the beautiful Peak District.

 ---